 In the next step, we’ll shift focus to the API server, where the token needs to be validated before granting access.

-When your API receives a request with a Bearer token, it must validate that token before serving data.
+When your API receives a request with a Bearer token, it acts as a resource server in the OAuth 2.0 architecture.
+The resource server validates the access token before serving data, ensuring only authorized requests are processed.
 This step is non-negotiable, especially if you’re building a compliant MCP server.

 Token validation has three parts:

 Scalekit issues JWTs signed with asymmetric keys.
-That means your server can validate tokens without needing a shared secret, just the public key, which is available via JWKS.
+That means your server, as one of the resource servers, can validate tokens without needing a shared secret, just the public key, which is available via JWKS.

 Start by mapping out where API keys are being used.
 This includes: